 Please click here to watch this short video from NHS Wales about how GP access is changing.

-Our new service, askmyGP, now means that you can request help from your Practice when, where and how it suits you.
+Our new service, askmyGP, now means that you can request help from the Practice without needing to phone in.

 - There’s no need to book ahead